Stock market today: Wall Street soars as cooling inflation raises hopes for an end to rate hikes

 The inflation data helped to buoy Wall Street's hopes that the Fed may actually pull off the balancing act of slowing the economy and hurting investment prices just enough to grind down inflation, but not so much as to cause a painful recession.
 That is still not a certainty, though.

-The Fed has yanked its main interest rate to its highest level since 2001, up from virtually zero early last year, in hopes of getting inflation back down to 2%.
-The moves have already sent shockwaves through the financial system, with stocks still down from their peak in early 2022 and several high-profile U.S. bank failures earlier this year shaking confidence.
+The Fed has yanked its main interest rate to its highest level since 2001, up from virtually zero early last year, in hopes of grinding inflation lower.
+The moves have already sent shockwaves through the financial system, with stocks still down from their peak in early 2022 and several high-profile U.S. bank failures earlier this year shaking investors' confidence.

-Even if it doesn’t hike rates any more, the Fed is likely to keep its main rate high for a while.
+Even if it doesn’t hike rates any more, the Fed has indicated plans to keep its main rate high for a while to ensure victory in its battle against inflation.

-Still, the inflation report was immensely encouraging for Wall Street.
+Still, Tuesday's report was immensely encouraging for Wall Street.
 After the report’s release, Treasury yields in the bond market tumbled immediately as traders flooded into bets that the Fed won’t hike rates again.

 "Ain’t no reason to believe the last inflation mile will be the most difficult," said EY Chief Economist Gregory Daco.
 "Slower consumer demand, reduced housing rents, lower profit margins, easing wage growth and restrictive monetary policy represent the ideal disinflationary combo heading into 2024.”